 Find a new hobby and let it take your mind away from what’s stressing you.
 Learning a new language, traveling every now and then, starting a business on the side, exercising regularly, volunteering, taking a course, or else.
 All these can be beneficial to become more productive and creative and less stressed.

-So what are the side effects of stress in your life?
+So what are the effects of stress in your life?

-Now that you know how it affects your mind and body, what the consequences can be, and how you can treat that, you can take action right away.
+Now that you know what the side effects of stress on your mind and body are, what the consequences can be, and how you can treat that, you can take action right away.